peterlaursen/abf/products/README.txt

 Your DAISY book should take some time to convert.
 When it has finished, you can open the audio book in the ABF player and listen to it.

-Experimental Graphical Converter:

-On Windows, a graphical converter has been developed.
-It eases the burden for Windows people who also need to work with audio books.
-The Experimental Graphical Converter is started by going to the Start Menu, Programs Folder, ABF Products and choosing Graphical Converter.
-The program consists of a menu bar.
-The menu contains two items:
-"Convert" and "Help".
-The "Convert" menu enables you to convert either a folder containing various files (mp3, ogg or wav) or daisy books.
-If you choose to convert a Daisy book, you only have to choose where it's stored and then choose the output ABF file.
-This is done via standard Windows dialogs.
-If you choose to convert a folder, you are asked to type in a title, the book's author and how long the files are in the folder.
-None of this information is important, but remember that it is displayed in the player when you play the book.

 THE PLAYER:

 This is a very simple player for the ABF audio book format.
 We do not support any other formats, neither is support for them planned.